Secret Lives of Mormon Wives: The swinging scandal that led to TV stardom

 “The members face a crisis of friendship as loyalties shift, trust is tested, and the lines between fact and fiction blur,” Hulu’s synopsis reads.
 “When the pursuit of the truth calls character into question, a war over morality begins and a clash between #Momtok and #Dadtok erupts.
 With their sisterhood and everything they've built hanging in the balance, can the women find a path forward to salvation?
 Or will their collective sins destroy #Momtok for good?”

-The new episodes will be available to stream on Disney+ and Hulu.
+The new episodes are now available to stream on Disney+ and Hulu.

 Join our commenting forum